320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Noel and Liam Gallagher from Oasis have an older brother, what’s his title?

-- Title the music and the artist for the next lyric: “Perhaps I’m silly, possibly I’m blind, considering I can see via this and see what’s behind”
+- Title the music and the artist for the next lyric: “Possibly I’m silly, possibly I’m blind, considering I can see via this and see what’s behind”

 - Matt Goss, Luke Goss and Craig Logan made up which band?

-- Full this Spice Ladies lyric: “For those who wanna be my [BLANK], you gotta get with my pals”
+- Full this Spice Women lyric: “For those who wanna be my [BLANK], you gotta get with my pals”

 - God Solely Is aware of was a 1966 hit for which American band?